 Dr. Melki designed several surgical instruments, was the first surgeon to implant a phakic IOL in Boston and was the first person to implant a device during cataract surgery to wirelessly measure intraocular pressure in a patient with glaucoma.
+He is a certified surgical proctor by STAAR and teaches other surgeons to perform the EVO ICL procedure.
 He has been key to introducing Keratoprosthesis surgery to Lebanon and South West England.
 Dr. Melki’s most recent research endeavors include his participation in a clinical trial to measure the effect of corneal collagen crosslinking on keratoconus patients.

 JASON BRENNER, MD